vincelamour-johnson/LJ-ece281-lab1/prelab/README.md

 You may also wish to run test cases.
 The first two rows of the truth table have been added to the Digital simulation files as a test.
 You may wish to edit the test to add more rows and fully cover all possible cases but this is not required.

+## Documentation:
+I recieved help from Alex and Aiden from my class period to understand how to draw and simulate the 8:1 MUX gate.
+I used the textbook from this class.
+I used a jpg to png converter: https://jpg2png.com/.
+I used a website to understand \overline commands: https://tex.stackexchange.com/questions/22100/the-bar-and-overline-commands.
+I used nothing else for this prelab.

 ## Submission

 1. Make sure all prelab files are in this folder